nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_IDEAS.md

         "At the beginning it was paper,
         then it was markdown
         and finally it's diary in a virtual brain"

+    NOTE:
+        I really should document the process of bulding this platform using the ealier version of the platform

     QUESTIONS:
         Should i use Notion for references ?